You don’t have any wilderness experience, but you want to learn more about it. So, what do you take along to make sure you stay safe?

 - Extra clothing: (This will depend, of course, on the climate, time of year and where you are.
 Clothing needs for my high desert area are much different than for those people in the tropics.)

 - Water bottle: Water is an absolute necessity.
-I generally carry a Nalgene or other rigid water bottle to drink out of.
+I generally carry a Nalgene or other rigid water bottle for drinking.
 In my pack, I’ll carry several soft bottles to replenish my Nalgene.
 The soft bottle are protected in the pack, and

 when empty, can be rolled up.
-The softies weight virtually nothing, and take up hardly any space.
+The softies weigh virtually nothing, and take up hardly any space.
 And if you find a water source, and need to re-supply, you’ll have ample containers along.

-I’m not a big fan of the water bladder systems, for no really good reason, but they are great for kids because the drinking tube encourages drinking.
-(And the novelty of using a bladder water system will keep them well-hydrated until the newness wears off!)
+I’m not a big fan of the water bladder systems with a drinking hose and valve, for no really good reason, other than I’m not comfortable with them.
+But they are great for kids because the drinking tube encourages drinking.
+And the novelty of using a bladder water system will keep them well-hydrated until the newness wears off!

 - Trail food: This is another personal preference.
-I like to make most of my own, because of my inherent cheapness and a Depression-era mentality inherited from my Dad.
-But in all my packs, I have several Clif bars, some jerky, sardines, and hardtack.
-The gourmet food comes from the Dutch oven.
-The emergency food is fuel.
+I like to make most of my own, because I know it’s healthier and cheaper.
+I have a bit of a Depression-era mentality inherited from my Dad.
+But in all my packs, I also carry several Clif bars, some jerky, sardines, and hardtack.
+Your gourmet food comes at night from the Dutch oven if you’re base camping.
+The emergency food is just fuel for the day hikes and when you are caught unawares outside of camp and have to spend the night or longer.

-- Matches and firestarter or other methods of ignition – you should have several different types.
+- Matches and fire starter or other methods of ignition – you should carry several different types.
+I write about this extensively.
+Don’t rely on only one form of ignition.

-- Sun protection Sunscreen is an item that needs to be in every survival kit, regardless if you’re in the arctic or the tropics.
-I carry the tube type, because it is less messy to apply.
+- Sun protection Sunscreen and a significant sun hat are items that needs to be in every survival kit, regardless if you’re in the arctic or the tropics.
+I carry the waxy stick sunscreens, because it is less messy to apply.

 - Map and compass A GPS is also useful, but not without a map and compass!
 Always include spare batteries for your GPS!